 No, the screening must always be conducted by a vendor that is not a healthcare provider/payer, even where no payment is being made to the screener.

 Product Support Programs

 Disease Management Programs

-Pfizer or an MCO may at times mail Pfizer RC-approved disease management materials, patient education materials, or other types of branded materials to healthcare providers and/or patients, subject to certain payment and authorization requirements under HIPAA.
+Pfizer or an MCO may at times mail Pfizer RC-approved materials, branded or unbranded, to healthcare providers and/or patients, subject to certain payment and authorization requirements under HIPAA.

 Unbranded Communications